- Does Gen Z Have it Harder Than Millennials? - November 20, 2023

 On our actual fully-invested investment portfolio which most closely mirrors the Canadian portfolio, we’re up 11% YTD, and that matches up the performance we’d be expecting in our workshop portfolio, so that’s great.
 11% ain’t nothing to sneeze at, since for us this is a gain of over $100k.
 Other FIRE bloggers we’re talking to are seeing even more impressive numbers depending on their equity allocation and portfolio size.

 So that it.
 That’s how you build a low-cost Index-hugging ETF-based portfolio that will help you get to early retirement, and then fund your retirement once you’ve pulled the trigger.

 This has been a great year and running this Investment Workshop, though a lot of work, has been a blast.
 Many many people over the year have emailed me saying they finally “get” how to invest now and they’re no longer scared of the stock market, which is great.
-I hope we’ve all learned something from this experience (like not to trust TD Ameritrade), and with that we are signing off.
+I hope we’ve all learned something from this experience, and with that we are signing off.